BlueyForce/Police-Bot/README.md

 # Police-Bot
-A discord bot written in Python using discord.py wrapper
+a discord bot written in Python, using discord.py wrapper